chooikw/gettyimages-api/QuickStart.md

-# From 0 to Search Results in 5 min
+# From 0 to Search Results in 5 minutes

 ## Workflow
 1. [Sign Up](https://developer.gettyimages.com/member/register) for an Api-Key and Secret